bmsg7/wine-quality/README.md

 Setting up logging Module.
 First of all we’ll set up our logging module(Refer src/mlProject/__init__.py)
   1. Add a file src/mlProject/__init__.py
   2. Copy the file content from this source
+## Utils Module
+In the "utils" part of our code, we put things that we use a lot in different places.
+For example, if we keep reading information from a YAML file and using it everywhere, instead of doing the same thing in many places, we can just write one function read_yaml it once in a file called "utils/common.py."
+This way, we can easily reuse that piece of code wherever we need it in our project.
+It helps keep things organised and saves us from writing the same code over and over again.
+### Basic functions
+Other Function are there such as:
+1. create_directories: Creates directories specified in the input list.
+It also logs the creation of each directory.
+2. save_json: Saves data as a JSON file at the specified path.
+3. load_json: Loads data from a JSON file and returns it as a ConfigBox object.
+4. save_bin: Saves binary data to a file using the joblib library.
+5. load_bin: Loads binary data from a file using the joblib library.
+6. get_size: Retrieves and returns the size of a file in kilobytes.